nwchemgit/nwchem-wiki/TCE.md

 with various combinations of subgroup size and total number of CPU.

-The USS corrections can be enabled by using "usspt" directive keyword in the mrccdata
+The USS corrections can be enabled by using `usspt` directive keyword in the mrccdata

 ```